 What 17-year-old isn’t interested in sex?
 A Japanese one I guess.
-What startled me even more is that the ultimate concern of the Japanese government isn’t the psychological and social well-being of the people, but rather a declining Japanese population.
+What startled me, even more, is that the ultimate concern of the Japanese government isn’t the psychological and social well-being of the people, but rather a declining Japanese population.

 Japanese birth rate is currently 1.37 births per woman, one of the world’s lowest.

 Clearly, the sexless trend has some serious economic implications for the workforce and product consumption.
 The greater question though is what is happening to the mind of society?
 Doesn’t a nation that does not have sex demonstrate some kind of value shift?
-Doesn’t a nation going sexless reflect a change in the essence of it’s relationships?
+Doesn’t a nation going sexless reflect a change in the essence of its relationships?

 The study revealed some other interesting facts.
 Over 40% of married Japanese people surveyed didn’t have sex in the past month.
 Nearly half of marrieds over 40 didn’t have sex in the past month.
 Some attribute their lacking libido to a hard day at work.
-Others blame childbirth, and still others just don’t want to be bothered with sex.
+Others blame childbirth, and still, others just don’t want to be bothered with sex.

 Russia: 80% have weekly sex; 27 minimum annual vacation days